MinhNguyen2000/X1_ROS2_ws/README.md

 **Launch files**
 - robot_test.launch.py - to be launched on the robot to activate the sensors (LiDAR, camera, IMU, encoders,...) on the physical robot and publish their message on the appropriate topics
-- visualize.launch.py - to be launched on a workstation in the same ROS network to remotely obtain and visualize the robot's onboard sensor data
+- visualize.launch.py - to be launched on a workstation in the same ROS network to remotely obtain and visualize the real robot's onboard sensor data

 ## x1_control
-This package is responsible for anything related to the robot teleoperation, such as controlling the simulated or real robot using joystick or keyboard.
+This package is responsible for anything related to the robot teleoperation, such as controlling the simulated or real robot using a joystick or keyboard.

 **Executables**
-- x1_joy.py - defines a node that map from the joystick buttons/axes to velocity command (for physical or simulated robot) and other components on the physical robot (Buzzer and RGBLight)
+- x1_joy.py - defines a node that maps from the joystick buttons/axes to velocity command (for physical or simulated robot) and other components on the physical robot (Buzzer and RGBLight)
 - x1_keyboard.launch.py - used for controlling the velocity of the robot (physical or simulated) using a keyboard

 **Launch files**